-As a REIT, We Must Distribute a Portion of Our Income to Our Stockholders
+As a REIT, We Must Distribute Most of Our Income to Our Stockholders

 We must distribute annually at least 90% of our taxable net income to our stockholders to maintain our REIT qualification.
-As a result, those earnings will not be available to pay principal or interest on the Notes.
 Our taxable net income has historically been lower than the cash flow generated by our business activities, primarily because our taxable net income is reduced by non-cash expenses, such as depreciation and amortization.
 As a result, our dividend payout ratio as a percentage of free cash flow has generally been lower than our payout ratio as a percentage of taxable net income.
-However, our primary unsecured revolving credit facility permits us to distribute up to the greater of 100% of our adjusted earnings or such dividends as may be necessary to maintain our REIT qualification.
+Our primary unsecured revolving credit facility permits us to distribute up to the greater of 110% of our adjusted earnings or such dividends as may be necessary to maintain our REIT qualification.